Shopping Cart

 "...absolutely the most magical place.
 I stayed here last night in this really cool, rustic cabin.
 The staff is amazing and friendly.
 If you want fancy and frilly, this place isn't for you but if u want pure and simple natural beauty, come here.
 It will blow your mind."
 (John R., Clay, US)

-Reviewer Boyne Defender of Detroit, MI summed up place so neatly, reprising it here: "If you are looking for a pampered spa, this is not for you.
+Reviewer Boyne Defender of Detroit, MI summed up the place so neatly, it's reprised here: "If you are looking for a pampered spa, this is not for you.
 If you want to escape pressure, pretense and pomposity, you will love this place.
 This is a rustic resort for real people.
 I have had a great time each and every time I have been there."

 Another qualified rave: "I love this place!
 It is not fancy, schmanzy but a great woodsy, spiritual place...the moment you come in to the grounds you feel yourself relax."
 (Carla C., Weed, CA.)

-< Amazing gravity-defying rock sculpture by cold plunge, summer 2012, builder unknown.
-Like to think it was playful earth spirits, creating it overnight to blow minds of mortals on arriving the next day
+(image) Amazing gravity-defying rock sculpture by cold plunge, summer 2012, builder unknown.
+Like to think it was playful earth spirits, creating it overnight to blow the minds of mortals the following day

 And: "Once I got snowed in here for a few days right after Christmas.
 Not a bad place to be stuck!"
 (Mojorayjones, Northern CA)